 From Why Do We Spend So Much Developing Senior Leaders and So Little Training New Managers? by Victor Lipman, Harvard Business Review, 2016

-As I’ve talked to 100s of customers and prospects at Candor, Inc., the single most common concerns raised by senior leaders and HR pros alike has been “We have a ‘new manager’ problem that we badly need help with.”
+As I’ve talked to 100s of people, the single most common concerns raised by senior leaders and HR pros alike has been “We have a ‘new manager’ problem that we badly need help with.”
 These companies are often communicating huge front line employee engagement issues related to the performance of their middle and entry level of management.
 This isn’t a huge surprise.
 Companies often invest extraordinary sums of money to have famous authors come in to distribute brain candy and consultants to build cohesive senior executive teams.
 But in so many of the companies I’ve seen, the investment level in training new and middle level managers is not remotely close.

 The theory of senior level investment, according to Lipman, has to do with the leverage exerted upon the organization by a relatively small number of leaders.
 One C-Level person has massive impact on an org.
 Gotta fix that guy!
 That gal needs to improve!
 It is also often the case, though, that the front line and middle layer managers, in aggregate, have at least as much leverage on the organization and directly results in costly turnover and ineffective performance.

 I think this problem is enormous and and not close to resolved.
 To get our own conversation going, here are some of the key areas I’ve seen new managers routinely struggle with:

 - Helping their team grow

 - Driving team results